Disaster and Humanitarian Response Aided by Weather Intelligence

 Challenges: Safely deploy teams of volunteers before and after devasting natural disasters by quickly locating the area of impact along with a safe location for staging.

-Solution: Implementation of Baron Threat Net for web-based access to high-quality Baron weather data.
-Baron Threat Net delivers actionable weather intelligence including advanced forecasts, location-specific data and interpreted weather guidance.
+Solution: Implementation of a web-based solution that provides high-quality Baron weather data.
+Baron delivers actionable weather intelligence including advanced forecasts, location-specific data and interpreted weather guidance.

 - Quickly pinpoint areas impacted or expected to be impacted by a severe weather event.